rahmanazhar/docuzen/README.md

     - `eng`, `fra`, `ita`, `deu`, `spa`, `por`, `pol`, `rus`, `ukr`, `ara`, `hin`, `chi_sim`, `chi_tra`, `jpn`, `tha`, `kor`, `nld`, `tur`, `heb`, `hun`, `fin`, `swe`, `lav`, `dan`

 - E-Mail
-  - `DOCS_SMTP_HOSTNAME`: Hostname of the SMTP-Server to be used by Teedy.
+  - `DOCS_SMTP_HOSTNAME`: Hostname of the SMTP-Server to be used by DocuZen.
   - `DOCS_SMTP_PORT`: The port which should be used.
   - `DOCS_SMTP_USERNAME`: The username to be used.
   - `DOCS_SMTP_PASSWORD`: The password to be used.